SKY-AK05/Annotation_check/src/formula.md

 # Annotator AI: The Evaluation & Scoring Engine

 This document provides a detailed technical explanation of the annotation matching and scoring algorithms used in Annotator AI.
-It covers the current two-pass system, the formulas used for scoring, and the rationale for the weighted scoring model.
+It covers the two-pass matching system, the formulas used for scoring, and the rationale for the final weighted scoring model.

 ---